Chávez Huerta Preparatory Academy: Closure

 In January 2025, Pueblo School District 60 school board members voted unanimously to cut off the partnership between the district and CHPA.
 The district had concerns about academic performance, the finances of the academy, and the turnover rate of staff.
 On April 8, over 100 students took a field trip to the D60 administration building to protest, saying to release the school from the charter agreement.
 In the past, the school had wished to expand services to online school and elementary school dual immersion, with the district declining.
 This influenced the school's wish to end the charter agreement.
 An appeal was made to the Colorado Department of Education to stay open outside of D60.
 CHPA stood before the department on May 15.
 However, the department sided with D60 with a 7-1 vote.
 This left the charter school's future unclear.

 After 25 years in operation, the charter school officially closed in June 2025.

+Legacy

+The building that used to hold ECMS is planned to be reopened in August 2026 as Hyde Park Collegiate Middle School by District 60 to serve Pueblo's west side.